epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 -----------------------------
 ### Comparative Analysis of Revenues and Ratings

 In this section, we aim to compare revenues and ratings between the filtered dataset and the remaining movies.
-The filtered dataset comprises movies in which at least one actor from a restricted list has played, and we refer to these actors as "Renowned Actors."
+The filtered dataset comprises movies in which at least one actor from a restricted list has played and we refer to these actors as "Renowned Actors."
 This analysis aims to validate our selection process and the designation of actors in the restricted list.

 #### Overall Analysis